davidmreed/davidmreed.github.io/_posts/2016-07-09-filemaker-into-salesforce.md

 and other text entries.

 [GenerateObject.py](https://gist.github.com/davidmreed/a7218caf92ab9cf363d4ada9063bab59) is
 available if anyone happens to be confronting the same problem.
-It's not polished, but it works!
+It's not polished, but it works.

 Test imports went off with only a couple small hitches: Salesforce bounds the acceptable values for a Date entry more tightly than FileMaker does, revealing a number of data entry